cgarciae/cybrain/README.md

 Neural Networks in Cython, inspired by PyBrain, but focused on speed.

-Check Comparison.py for a first approach.
-In this example we train a CyBrain network to solve the XOR problem.
+Check examples/logistic_XOR_example.py for a first approach.

 XOR Example
 ===========